Robert Levin (musicologist)

 Robert David Levin (born October 13, 1947) is an American classical pianist, musicologist, and composer.
-He was a professor of music at Harvard University from 1994 to 2014 and the artistic director of the Sarasota Music Festival from 2007 to 2017.
+He was a professor of music at Harvard University from 1993 to 2014 and the artistic director of the Sarasota Music Festival from 2007 to 2017.

 Education

 Born in Brooklyn, Levin attended the Brooklyn Friends School and Andrew Jackson High School, and spent his junior year studying music with Nadia Boulanger in Paris.
-He attended Harvard, where he earned his Bachelor of Arts magna cum laude in 1968 with a thesis entitled The Unfinished Works of W. A. Mozart.
+He attended Harvard, where he earned his Bachelor of Arts magna cum laude in 1968 with a thesis titled The Unfinished Works of W. A. Mozart.

 Levin took private lessons at Chatham Square Music School, Conservatoire National de Musique and the Fontainebleau School of Music in: